varnishcache/varnish-cache/doc/sphinx/users-guide/vcl.rst

+.. _users_vcl:

 VCL - Varnish Configuration Language
 ------------------------------------

+This section is about getting Varnish to do what you want to your HTTP traffic, using the Varnish Configuration Language.

 Varnish has a great configuration system.
 Most other systems use configuration directives, where you basically turn on and off lots of